Religious habit: Islam

+Sunni mullahs in central asia continued wearing their traditional clothing which resembled common clothing, in case of Ethnicities which did not wear turban as daily wear (such as Turkmens and Kazakhs) the only difference of mullahs was wearing turbans which was in common with Sufi derwishes. largest centres of Islamic education in central education was in Turkestan which was also centre of Sufism and Bukhara which was the main destination of Turkmen mullahs before 20th century and such large cities.

+mullahs wore same robes as commoners with an overcoat called Chapan/Chakmen.

+from 20th century onwards islamic education declined in central asia under Soviet rule and after 1990's there was a rise in wahabism and fundamentalism rather than locally developed schools which also affected the clothing and modern day mullahs in central asia wear uniforms similar to west asian mullahs.

+Turkmen mullahs in Iran continued wearing traditional Chakmen till modern day but new uniforms have been introduced in official madrasahs which are cyan or grey robes with westernised designs and are tighter than shorter. turbans have also been made smaller than before. however old generation mullahs still wear Chakmen over white shirt rather the standardised uniforms. keeping a mustache was also more common in earlier times but modern mullahs either fully shave or trim the mustaches following fundamentalist trend.

 Jainism

-Female ascetics and Svetambara male monks always wear un-stitched or minimally stitched white clothes.
+Female ascetics and Śvetāmbara male monks always wear un-stitched or minimally stitched white clothes.
 Digambara Jain monks do not wear clothes.
 A loin cloth which reaches up to the shins is called a Cholapattak.
 Another cloth to cover the upper part of the body is called Pangarani (Uttariya Vastra).
 A cloth that passes over the left shoulder and covers the body up to a little above the ankle is called a Kïmli.
 Kïmli is a woolen shawl.
 They also carry a woolen bed sheet and a woolen mat to sit on.
-Those who wear clothes have a muhapati, which is a square or rectangular piece of cloth of a prescribed measurement, either in their hand or tied on their face covering the mouth.
-Svetambara ascetics have an Ogho or Rajoharan (a broom of woolen threads) to clean insects around their sitting place or while they are walking.
+Those who wear clothes have a muhapati, which is a square or rectangular piece of cloth of a prescribed measurement, either in their hand or tied on their face covering the mouth. Śvetāmbara ascetics have an Ogho or Rajoharan (a broom of woolen threads) to clean insects around their sitting place or while they are walking.
 Digambara ascetics have a Morpichhi and a Kamandal in their hands.
 This practice may vary among different sects of Jains but essential principle remains the same to limit needs.

-Judaism

 Shinto

 In Japan, various types of very traditional dress are worn by Shinto priests, often dating to styles worn by nobles during the Nara period or Heian period.